-Many of the c-suite and senior-level executives I work with haven’t faced a job search in 5, 10 or even 15 years or more.
+Many of the c-suite and senior-level corporate leaders I work with haven’t faced an executive job search in 5, 10 or even 15 years or more.

 If they’ve changed jobs over that time, they were sought after by executive recruiters and managed to circumvent the job search process.